How to Get to Sintra from Lisbon

 Whether on your own or with an excursion, a visit to Sintra will focus on its historic centre and some nearby scenic spots.
 Here is a brief summary of the places not to be missed.

-• Pena Palace: this is the best known and most visited monument in Sintra.
-This palace is considered to be one of the most beautiful in Portugal, which is helped by its fantastic location on a hill.
+- Pena Palace: this is the best known and most visited monument in Sintra.
+This palace is considered one of the most beautiful in all of Portugal, which is helped by its fantastic location on a hill.
+Book an excursion to Sintra or tickets for the Pena Palace in Sintra if you prefer to go on your own.

-• Quinta da Regaleira: if you have in mind the image of a fairytale castle, with its towers and sculptures, you will be close to imagining this Quinta da Regaleira.
+- Quinta da Regaleira: if you have in mind the image of a fairytale castle, with its towers and sculptures, you will be close to imagining this Quinta da Regaleira.
 Entrance prices range from €8 to €16, depending on whether you want a guide or not.
-Opening hours vary according to the season.
+Opening hours vary depending on the season.
+You can also opt for the full experience and book a tour to Sintra, Cascais, Pena Palace, Cabo da Roca and Regaleira from Lisbon or book a tour to Sintra, Pena Palace and Quinta da Regaleira from Lisbon.

 Is it really worth going to Sintra from Lisbon?